OnChainSurvivor/OnChainSurvivor/README.md

 **Setting Challenge**: Users from Ethereum (L1) and various L2 blockchains submit challenges into the global queue.
 The challenge values determine the ranking, where the highest one of the day secures the first position and the game state, while the second-highest becomes the next in line, and so on until all ranks are fille,  ensuring opportunities for all participants.

-**Daily Rank up**: At midnight, the top-ranked challenge in the queue becomes the game state for the set period of time, making room for the second-highest to claim the number one spot.
+**Daily Rank up**: Every n Blocks, the top-ranked challenge in the queue becomes the game state for the set period of time, making room for the second-highest to claim the number one spot.
 All other positions advance one spot too!

 **Adding**: If the previous day's top-ranked in the Challenge Queue wants to secure the first rank again, they must re add with a higher amount to reclaim their position and set the game Challenge for consecutive days.

 This system ensures fairness by regularly refreshing the queue, preventing any one user from monopolizing the top position.

 ### Phase 2: Multiple games, all using the same Challenge Queue and Human Consensus.

+As additional game templates are developed and integrated into the main client, they will all operate on the same underlying smart contract for the challenge queue.
+This means setting a challenge for one game will simultaneously apply to multiple games!
+However, specific design constraints must be maintained to ensure the games remain coherent with one another.

-### Phase 3: AI generated real time experiences, using Human Consensus, Overlayed on top of the template games.
+### Phase 3: AI generated real time experiences, layered on top of the template games.

+Currently, GenAI videos rendered on top of completed games offer a glimpse into the future of gaming.
+Users will be able to input a prompt into the system, allowing them to "modify" the game as they desire.
+Onchain Survivor plans to eventually (within months to years) implement an open-source, real-time technology that enables this experience.

 ## 😈👺Onchain Survivor Dynamic Difficulty Scaling👺😈